To Be Consistently Successful, Seek Out Community

 - Go out of your way to meet new communities.
 Don’t settle for what is convenient.

 - Swallow your anxiety or fear.
 People want to connect with you as much as you want to connect with them.

 - Have something to say.
 Don’t just listen.
 Share who you are.
 Share your vision.

 - Accept ideas and comments as building blocks, and forget the word “criticism.”

 - Sharpen your vision.
 Really dig deep and figure out what it is you actually want to do.

 We all either evolve or devolve every single day.
 It’s up to us individually to make sure we stay in the evolution lane.
 Community helps us evolve.
 New and different communities help us evolve beyond what we already know and believe.

-- You can join my Salon for Women Entrepreneurs secret Facebook group.
+If you are a woman entrepreneur, you can join my Salon for Women Entrepreneurs, a secret Facebook group, simply by asking.
 To do this, go to Facebook and private message me there.